m3y54m/start-avr/README.md

 - [Code examples for the book "Make: AVR Programming"](https://github.com/hexagon5un/AVR-Programming)

 For this project I use Atmega328P which is a very famous and lovely microcontroller used in Arduino Uno.
-Keep in mind that we are not using Arduino IDE or Arduino Core here.
-We are going to learn and practice AVR bare-metal programming.
+Keep in mind that Atmega328P is ***NOT RECOMMENDED FOR NEW DESIGNS*** and we are going to learn and practice AVR bare-metal programming using it.

 **If you want to use other AVR microcontrollers, you should change the [`Makefile`](Makefile)**.